ARTbio/GalaxyKickStart/README.md

 #Important variables
 The file ansible-artimed/hosts contains various important variables that may be adapated, so you can change it as necessary.
 These variables are:
-- ansible_ssh_user - The login name used to access the target host.
+- ansible_ssh_user - The login name used to access the remote machine.
-- ansible_ssh_private_key_file - The ssh private key used to access the target host.
+- ansible_ssh_private_key_file - The ssh private key used to access the remote machine.
 - install_galaxy - True for install a Galaxy instance.
 - install_tools - True for install the NGS tools.
-- run_dm - True for run the data manager procedure.
+- run_dms - True for run the data manager procedure.
 - galaxy_user_name - The Operating System user name for galaxy process.
 - galaxy_server_dir - The home of Operating System user for galaxy process.
 - galaxy_admin - The admin galaxy user.